DeSevilla/soundproof/README.md

 on optimizations that are not enabled in debug mode.
 It will not run in any reasonable time otherwise.

+NOTE: The audio selectors `names-short`, `names-long`, and `mixed` pull from audio files in the `files` folder, which have not been included in Git.
+Their source in `select.rs` contains the relevant file names if you wish to put in local replacements.

 ```
 Usage: soundproof.exe [OPTIONS]